-Travel: Research grants include a travel component.
+Travel: Research grants and early career investigator awards include a travel component.
 The organization encourages investigators to attend CF-related meetings in Canada or elsewhere, when advisable according to public health guidelines, to report on their own research and to remain abreast of significant developments in CF research.
 Presentation of a paper at a reputable scientific meeting, or attendance at a major symposium or conference related to the grantee's research are considered legitimate uses of travel funds.

 Research grants may be allocated, in accordance with the approved budget, to:

 For additional information on use of funds, see: https://www.cysticfibrosis.ca/uploads/Cystic%20Fibrosis%20Canada%20Grants%20and%20Awards%20Guide%202023-2024.pdf#page=34